Enjoying the Monsoon Season with Chai Teas

 - 1 tbsp chai tea leaves of your choice

-Indians crave indigenous deep-fright pakoras, particularly during the monsoon season.
+Indians crave indigenous rainy season dishes deep-fright pakoras, particularly during the monsoon season and Enjoy Chai and rain.
 It doesn’t matter which ingredients are used, whether it is potatoes, onions, cabbage or chilies, every foodie appreciates pakoras regardless.
 It’s the equivalent of the Brits having their scones, butter, and cakes.

 - 2 sliced medium sized onions